xeb/golangfun/README.md

 golangfun
 =========

 Just me playing around with Go &amp; learning things.
+This is mostly just a playground of broken toys.